-Counties and municipalities are authorized to license and regulate raffles held by nonprofit charitable, educational, religious, fraternal, veterans', labor, and some kinds of business organizations (230 ILCS 15/1 ff.).
+Counties and municipalities are authorized to license and regulate raffles held by nonprofit charitable, educational, religious, fraternal, veterans', labor, and some kinds of business organizations.
+(230 ILCS 15/1 ff.)

-At least ten states tax proceeds of charitable games.
+At least 12 states tax proceeds of charitable games.
+In Alaska, an organization that applies for a license to operate a game of chance or skill must pay a fee of 1% of net proceeds from gaming in the previous year.
 Colorado has a tax at a rate set by regulation; it is currently 3% of adjusted gross proceeds (receipts minus payments to players).
-Gross receipts of charitable games are also taxed in New Mexico (10%), Minnesota (8.5%), and Kentucky (0.53%).
-Minnesota also collects a combined receipts tax on gross receipts from gambling (excluding bingo, raffles, and paddlewheels) at three rates: 1.7% of gross receipts from \$500,001 to \$700,000; \$3,400 plus 3.4% of receipts from \$700,001 to \$900,000; and \$10,200 plus 5.1% of receipts over \$900,000.
+Net receipts of charitable games are also taxed in New Mexico (10% for nonprofit organizations); manufacturers and distributors pay 10% of gross receipts.
+Gross receipts are taxed in Minnesota (8.5%), Kentucky (0.53%), and Iowa (1%, at fairs only).
+Minnesota also collects a combined receipts tax on gross receipts from gambling (excluding bingo, raffles, and paddlewheels) at four rates: 9% on gross receipts up to \$87,500; 18% on receipts from \$87,501 to \$122,500; 27% on receipts from \$122,501 to \$157,500; and 36% on receipts beyond \$157,500.
 Oklahoma charges a 10% tax on the price paid for all charity game equipment except bingo faces, U-PIK-EM bingo game sets, and break-open ticket games.
-Nebraska has three rates: 3% of gross receipts from bingo; 10% of definite profit from pickle cards; and 2% of gross receipts from lotteries and raffles.
-North Dakota taxes charitable games at four rates: 1% of quarterly gross receipts up to \$500,000; 1.5% of those from \$500,001 to \$1,000,000; 2% of those from \$1,000,001 to \$1,500,000; and 2.5% of those over \$1,500,000.
+Nebraska collects 2% of gross receipts from lotteries and raffles.
+North Dakota collects taxes on all gambling at 1% of gross receipts up to \$1,500,000 and 2.25% of receipts over that.
 New Hampshire charges \$6 or \$15 per package of "Lucky Seven" tickets sold to charitable organizations, depending on the type of ticket.
 Also in New Hampshire, charitable organizations pay a tax of 3% of gross receipts (if chips sold have no monetary value), or 10% of net receipts (if chips have monetary value), minus amounts spent by the state Pari-Mutuel Commission on personnel and related expenses.
-Michigan collects 40% of proceeds from sales of charity game tickets (tickets for pull-tab games).
 West Virginia charges wholesalers and distributors of charitable raffle boards and games 20% of the retail value of each board or game sold to a retailer.